shivannis/xandr-docs-public/xandr-docs/articles/monetize/curated-deals.md

 Certain fees/charges apply to curated transactions, but only if the bid for the curated deal wins the impression in the seller’s final auction.
-These fees/charges may include a tech fee charged by Xandr to the third-party curator for its use of the platform and the Microsoft Curate technology, and a margin to be charged by the curator for their enhancement of the inventory.
+These fees/charges may include a tech fee charged by Microsoft Advertising to the third-party curator for its use of the platform and the Microsoft Curate technology, and a margin to be charged by the curator for their enhancement of the inventory.
 If you are a seller, all bids for curated transactions will